 Further, departments that support the military received funds—$149.4 billion.
 This category includes the Department of Veterans Affairs (VA) at $49 billion.
 This VA amount expanded about $10 billion to care for increased numbers of wounded service members—especially those needing mental health treatment from traumatic battle experiences and head wounds.
 It also included

 - $9.1 billion for the National Nuclear Security Administration

 The other reason the budget was DOA was that 2008 was an election year, and Bush's budget cut popular programs.
 These budget cuts were something that wouldn't help any Congressional member's reelection.
 It cut Medicare, grants to states, and kept spending for non-security departments flat.

 The FY 2009 budget deficit was $1.413 trillion, the largest in history.
 The deficit came in $1.006 greater than Bush's proposed budget deficit of $407 billion.
 As you can guess, Republicans blamed Obama, while Democrats blamed Bush.
 However, the chart below shows where the real blame lies—the greatest recession since the Great Depression.

 |Other||0||$7 billion||$7 billion|

 In the long-term, this growing debt weakens the dollar.
 That's because the Treasury Department must issue new Treasury notes to pay for the debt.
-This has the same effect as printing dollar bills.
+This new security issue has the same effect as printing dollar bills.
 As the dollar floods the market, supply outstrips demand, lowering the value of the dollar.

 As the dollar's value decreases, it makes the price of imports rise.
 A huge debt burden eventually creates the fear that it might not be repaid.
-Or, that the government will have to raise taxes to pay for it.
-This acts as a further drag on economic growth.
+Or that the government will have to raise taxes to pay for it.
+These fears act as a further drag on economic growth.